 A very nice Canada goose decoy by R. Madison Mitchell, Havre de Grace, MD.
 It is missing its keel but otherwise is in very good condition.
 24" L X 9" W X 11" H

 Hollow cut and ink silhouette.
 Some staining to the paper.
 The profile is surrounded by an embossed oval mat, impressed with the stamp of J.L.
 Reiser, Photograph Landshut.
-Landshut is northeast of Munich.
-German.
+Landshut is northeast of Munich, Germany.
 Ca. 1830-1840.
 6 1/2" X 6".

 19th century blanket chest with original ogee bracket feet and paint decoration.
 Pennsylvania origin.
 26 1/2" H X 45 1/4" W X 20 1/4 D